e-brent/DNIDProject2/physicalMedia.md

 ## The Diorama
+Helen was the lead in designing and building the diorama portion of this assignment.
+The basis of our project was a cardboard box, which they used felt, glitter, miniatures from Michael's, and paint to decorate.
+They also 3D printed two objects in resin on a personal 3D printer, the lamppost and the faun, Mr. Tumnus (Fig 5).
+The designs for these assets were posted on UltiMaker Thingiverse.
+Mr. Tumnus used a design called [Male Satyr](https://www.thingiverse.com/thing:3063960), posted by mrhers2 on August 23, 2018, and the lamppost came from a design titled [Street lamp (Réverbère)](https://www.thingiverse.com/thing:3641049), uploaded by Aspect50 on May 19, 2019.

 <img src="./Images/3DAssets.jpg"
      alt="Looking down on a hand opened upward.
 In their palm is a 3D printed grey miniature lamppost and faun." width = "400"
      height = "500">

+*Fig 5.
+Our 3D printed assets, printed on a personal resin 3D printer.*

+These assets were painted using arylic paint and added to the set (Fig 6).
+The scene includes a false floor with a hill at the back which we used to hide the Arduino, breadboard, and wires.
+Holes have been cut in the floor for the LED  wires to go through as well as the arms of the motors.
+The doors have not yet been attached as this was before we combined our work.